codergator/DDoS-Russia-in-4-easy-steps/README.md

 # russia-must-be-stopped

-Easily support 🇺🇦 🇺🇦 Ukraine 🇺🇦 🇺🇦 by joining in the DDOS effort.
+Easily support 🇺🇦 🇺🇦 Ukraine 🇺🇦 🇺🇦 by joining in the DDoS effort.
 Here's how, in **4** steps: